pocketbroadcast/pocketbroadcast.github.io/_posts/2016-09-13-SSH-the-LG-HomBot-VR64703.md

 date: 2016-09-13
 ---

-Enabling WLAN would offer us dozens of possibilities to extend the functionality and better configure the HomBot, so let\'s get this done!
+Enabling WLAN would offer us dozens of possibilities to extend the functionality of the HomBot and to make it easier to tweak configuration, so let\'s get this done!

 Searching for a way to enable WLAN on the LG HomBot lead me to [roboter-forum.com][roboterforumthread].
 Since, the described method is to update the HomBot with